 I started painting and drawing at the age of 7.
 It helped pass the time growing up in Buffalo, NY during the long, cold winters.
 In high school, I painted photos of dead rock stars and sailboats on the sea.
-In between high school and college, I took a year off and ventured out to San Francisco, visited places where those dead rock stars hung out, and saw a lot of sailboats on the bay.
-My love affair with the intense beauty and progressive nature of the left coast began.
-College seemed like a good idea.
-Unfortunately, the Bay Area was not going to be the place.
-Even though my preference was to go somewhere a lot more serene, I ended up accepting a hefty scholarship to Pratt Institute, Brooklyn, NY.
+My love affair with the intense beauty and progressive nature of the left coast began when I spent the year off in between high school and college in San Francisco!
+I visited places where those dead rock stars hung out and saw a lot of sailboats on the bay.
+College seemed like a good idea though.
+Even though my preference was to go attend a smaller school in a more serene environment, I ended up accepting a hefty scholarship to Pratt Institute, Brooklyn, NY and left the West to start in the fall of 1983.
 In the midst of an Art Direction major, my toes got dipped in a black and white photography elective sophomore year and the skill of framing, pointing, and shooting to achieve a finished piece of art became far more appealing than fussing over a painting.
-Photography appealed to my slightly impatient nature!
-During the Pratt experience, I also embarked upon my first international trip, taking a summer photography course in Israel.
+Photography appealed to my slightly impatient nature 😉 During the Pratt experience, I also embarked upon my first international trip, taking a summer photography course in Israel in 1985.
 It blew my mind and changed my whole perspective on life and art.
 In 1987, I graduated on the President’s list from Pratt with degree in Art Direction and a Thesis in Photography.
-Where to go next???
+Where to go next?

 My next life marker was in the form of a job as the color slide/chrome duplicator for the prestigious Magnum Photos, NYC.
 Although having already caught the wanderlust bug, and rubbing elbows with some of the world’s most esteemed photojournalists, the life of constant travel, often to dangerous places in the world, was not appealing to me.
 After 2 years working in NYC and soaking up all that megalopolis had to offer to this artist, I decided it was time for more mellow, greener pastures, and some negative ions.
 Nature had always been my balm and NYC was just too chaotic for me to stay permanently.
 It was in the search for more serene environs that I was hired at the Maine Photographic Workshops (currently, the Maine Media Center) as the Black and White lab manager in the summer of 1988.